mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

 # Sales Trends Analysis - SQL Portfolio Project

 ## Project Description
 The goal of this project is to analyze sales trends in the art market using SQL.
-The analysis shows trends in sales over time, identify top-selling artists, determine which galleries performed best and to provide some other interesting approaches
+The analysis shows trends in sales over time, identifies top-selling artists, determines which galleries performed best and provides some other interesting approaches

 ## The Dataset Overview
 The dataset used in this project contains information about art sales, specifically focusing on galleries, artists, and the artworks they sold.
 It provides a comprehensive analysis of the art market across multiple years.
 The data includes sales from many different galleries, together with the information about artists and artworks of different sizes and origins.